Pakistani cricket team in India in 2007–08

 The Pakistan national cricket team toured India in November 2007 and played five ODIs and three Test matches between 6 November and 12 December.
-India won the ODI series after 24 years by a 3–2 margin, while the Test series was won by a 1–0 margin.
+India won the ODI series by a 3–2 margin and the Test series by a 1–0 margin.

 Background

 The tour schedule was released in mid June 2007.
 It was announced that the Pakistan squad would arrive on 2 November and would play five ODIs followed by three Tests, the tour that would follow Australia's India tour for seven ODIs.
 In mid October 2007, the first three ODIs were rescheduled in that it was announced that they would be played a day each in advance, in order to accommodate the third ODI on a Sunday.

 This was the fourth tour combined between the two countries in as many years.
 Pakistan came to India on the back of a superior record against the Indian side in both Tests and ODIs.
 In Tests they had a 12–8 record in their favour, while in ODIs from 1978 till the start of this series, they had won 62 per cent of the games, with the figure dropping to 57 after 2000.
 India also had a poor home record in ODIs against Pakistan having won six matches and lost 15 leading up to the series.

 Issam Ahmed of the Telegraph felt that on the backdrop of the declaration of emergency in Pakistan and the Pakistan team's "disappointing" performance at home against South Africa, "enthusiasm on the street seems pretty hard to come by".
 The same state was echoed in India by The Hindu which dubbed this Pakistan team the "weakest ... to tour India" while adding that despite the "number of young players with proven ability [it] lacks names that inspire awe".
 It also attributed this to "playing each other every year, due to which the novelty of watching the two neighbours slug it out has waned" and that the "intensity ... has ... reduced".
 However, Pakistan's coach Geoff Lawson called the series "bigger than the Ashes".

+This was last bilateral series played between India and Pakistan.
+Following the November 2008 terror attacks in Mumbai, India suspended the planned 2009 series, and all future engagements against Pakistan.
+Since the attack, India has refused to play any form of series against Pakistan.